passdan/BioinformaticiansToolbox/LongReadAssembly.md

 Note: there is a FMLRC2 version now available that works exactly the same but runs in half the time.
 However this is written in the rust language which is not universally available.

 #### Prepare the data
 We need to create an index of the short reads prior to correcting.
-It’s a complex command with some conversions in there, but the fundamentals are running ropebwt2 and fmlrc-convert.
-I don’t understand why this isn’t an automated step!
+It’s a complex command with some conversions in there, but the fundamentals are running ropebwt2 before fmlrc-convert

-__I’ve done this step as it is very memory intensive and to save time__
+__I’ve done this step as it is memory intensive and to save time__

 ```
 $ mkdir temp